a-moharil/TABASCO/userguide.md

 NOTE :-
 1) To use the GPU kindly follow the pytorch installation depending on your OS and CUDA version : https://pytorch.org/.
+2) Before installing CUDA, make sure you have the appropriate nvidia-drivers installed on your machine :

+   a) Nvidia-Driver installation guide for Ubuntu 20.04 : https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-20-04-focal-fossa-linux

+   b) Nvidia-Driver ```.exe```  download link for Windows :- https://www.nvidia.com/download/index.aspx

-2) Make sure that you have CUDA installed on your device.
+4) Make sure that you have CUDA installed on your device.

    a) Installation guide for Windows :- https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html